AkzoNobel Finds PPG Industries Second Takeover Bid Unfit For Business

 Reports have suggested that AkzoNobel might separate its chemical division from its main paints and coatings business.
 Though both Akzo and PPG Industries record almost equal annual sales of approximately $15 billion, AkzoNobel is considered the master player in its field.

-This is not the first time when the US rival of the ace coating business firm has proposed taking over the brand.
+This is not the first time when the US rival of the coating business has proposed taking over the brand.
 PPG Industries acquired the North American division of AkzoNobel in 2013.
 The deal was worth $1 billion.